jrgtt/react-type-in-and-out/README.md

 ## Usage

 The minimal usage of this component can be done through passing a list of words you want to rotate.
-You can also control the typing speed, delays between words and a few otheroptions described in the properties section below.
+You can also control the typing speed, delays between words and a few other options described in the properties section below.

 ```js
 import ReactTypeInAndOut from 'react-type-in-and-out';